 DSSTTA Department

-The DSSTTA promotes scientific collaboration between institutes by coordinating transdisciplinary project activities and thematic working groups.
+The DSSTTA scientific collaboration between institutes by coordinating transdisciplinary project activities and thematic working groups.
 It provides support in planning strategic and innovative initiatives, facilitating the positioning of excellence and strategic priorities.

-The DSSTTA also engages in institutional support activities related to research and the promotion of national and international relations, collaborating with the relevant CNR offices.
+DSSTTA also engages in institutional support activities related to research and the promotion of national and international relations, collaborating with the relevant CNR offices.

 1500